-Not only will it assist you in understanding the period recipes, but you'll enjoy reading it too.
+The Glossary will not only assist you in understanding the period recipes, but you will enjoy reading it too.
 This glossary of Renaissance cooking terms may also shed light on some of the Old English words you have likely encountered in your casual, everyday reading.

-In the Early-Modern-English style of writing, it was the practice to use a "long-s" character, which has the "appearance" of the letter "f" with a half-crossbar on the left-hand side.
+In the Early-Modern-English style of writing, it was the practice to use a "long-s" character, which has the "appearance" of the letter f with a half-crossbar on the left-hand side.
 However, not all computer fonts display the ſ (long-s) character the same.
-Some fonts will omit the half-crossbar; for example, Verdana.

 Ambergris was once much used in cookery, but its use went out of fashion, probably because it did not impart any significant taste; it was used mainly for the unique fragrance it imparted to the food.
 It was also used in the manufacture of perfume.